-I knew to begin to feel like my old self I had to pack in as much normal living as possible.
-Doing normal things makes you feel part of the outside world again.
+I knew to begin to feel like my old self again, I had to pack in as much normal living as possible.
+Doing normal every day things makes you feel part of the outside world again.
 I always tried to live as normal life as possible and never let how I feel stop me.

-Stop obsessing and worrying, trust in yourself.
+Stop obsessing/worrying and trust in yourself.

 Pay this feeling no mind, and this means to just get on with your day however you feel.
 You are not going crazy, and this feeling will go when your mind heals and then realises that it is no longer needs to protect you or itself from this constant barrage of worry and over thinking.

 When the whole obsession and deep thinking ceases then the brain will begin the healing process.
 This process can be a slow and frustrating process and full of days where you feel you are really making strides to days where you feel engulfed again.

 It is very important to allow this up and down process to happen without being too impressed by it.
 Don’t ever gauge progress by how you feel.
 If you have a few good days and then suddenly feel worse than ever, don’t think anything has gone wrong.